psono/psono-admin-client/README.md

 To start a server for development do the following

-	yarn start:dev
+	yarn start

-Afterwards you can visit http://localhost:8080
+Afterwards you can visit http://localhost:3000

+## Build for production

+To build everything as standalone for production

+	yarn build

+Afterwards everthing can be found in the `/build` folder

+## Run unittests

+To run unit tests

+	yarn test

+## Run unittests (with coverage)

+To run unit tests

+	yarn test -- --coverage

-## LICENSE
+# LICENSE

 Visit the [License.md](/LICENSE.md) for more details